jmuyskens/intermediate-d3-nicar-2018/README.md

 We will make an animated chart together that shows the relationship between health spending and life expectancy using data from [the OECD](http://stats.oecd.org/#).
 This chart was inspired by Peter Aldhous ([you can view his implementation in R here](https://github.com/BuzzFeedNews/2017-05-us-health-care/)).

-Each step involves reading some documentation, then writing a few lines of code.
-If you get stuck, there is a link at the end of each step to a working implementation.
+Each step builds upon the last one.
+We will discuss the new concepts introduced in the step, read some documentation and then write a few lines of code (look for commented `TODO`s).
+If you get stuck, you can always peek at the next step to see how I wrote the code.

-We will be using Blockbuilder to write code.
-Blockbuilder is a code editor that runs in your browser and shows you the results which refresh as you write.
-If you have a GitHub account, you can log in and save your code as Gists.
-[Here's a link to the starting point for our workshop.](http://blockbuilder.org/jmuyskens/4a3c352e1979e3d61eac78ffa8c2f205)

 ## 1. Functional programming and data analysis